Do You Need Small Business Insurance in Kentucky?

 General Liability Insurance.

 A BOP combines this coverage with property insurance.
-Sometimes General Liability is sought as a separate minimum coverage instead.
+Sometimes general liability insurance is sought as a separate minimum coverage instead.
 If your Kentucky small business leases space, the commercial property contract may require General Liability Insurance.
 This insurance helps ease the financial burden of customer injury and property damage claims, as well as slander and libel lawsuits.

 Professional Liability Insurance.

-Also referred to as “errors and omissions insurance," Professional Liability coverage focuses on work mistakes and errors, missed deadlines, incomplete work, and professional negligence lawsuits.
+Also referred to as “errors and omissions insurance," professional liability insurance coverage focuses on work mistakes and errors, missed deadlines, incomplete work, and professional negligence lawsuits.
 This coverage is ideal for Kentucky small businesses providing expertise as a service, like financial advice, architecture, design, or hairstyle services, as it can protect them from related damage claims.

 Cyber Liability Insurance.